Ritulkr/Online-Quiz/README.md

----

 # Online Examination System

 ## Overview

-The Online Examination System is a web-based application developed using PHP and XAMPP stack.
+The Online Examination System is a web-based application developed using PHP and the XAMPP stack.
 It facilitates conducting examinations online, offering features for both administrators and participants.

 ## Features